drakkar-lig/walt-python-packages/client/walt/client/doc/md/log-wait.md

 `walt log wait` allows to wait for a given log trace to be emitted.
 The command returns when it occurs.

-Option `--nodes` allows to specify the set of nodes monitored.
+Option `--emitters` allows to specify the set of devices monitored.
 If unspecified, the nodes you own (see [`walt help show node-terminology`](node-terminology.md)) will be selected.

-The default behavior (`--mode ANY`) of this command is to wait until a logline emitted by **one** of the selected nodes matches the specified regular expression.
+The default behavior (`--mode ANY`) of this command is to wait until a logline emitted by **one** of the selected emitters matches the specified regular expression.
 In some cases, one may require a different behavior by using option `--mode ALL`.
-With this option, the command will wait until **all** selected nodes emit a given logline.
+With this option, the command will wait until **all** selected emitters emit a given logline.

 For example, let's consider an experiment run using scripts automatically started on node's bootup.
 These scripts send a logline `"DONE"` at the end of the experiment.
 In order to wait until all nodes are done with the experiment, the user can use:
 ```